-Top 10 Types of IoT Sensors
+Top 10 Different Types of Sensors Used in IoT (Internet of Things) Applications

 The Internet of Things is a complex technology.
 It has several architecture layers and a network of connected devices that interact with each other to build convenient and valuable applications.
 Although the components of IoT systems may vary depending on the scope and scale of the application, most of these tools share data collection mechanisms and rely on sensors.